 I’ve never been a huge fan of soy.
-I don’t like soybean oil because it contains omega 6 fat, which promotes inflammation.
+I don’t like soybean oil because it’s inflammatory.
 I don’t like processed soy protein because it impairs nutrient absorption.
 I don’t like industrially grown soy because it’s heavily sprayed with pesticides.

 Inflammation; impaired nutrient absorption; pesticides.
 That’s why industrially processed soy is bad for hormones.
 But what about whole bean, organic, and fermented soy?
 Does it affect hormones?
 Yes, but not necessarily in a bad way.

 Soy contains phytoestrogens or “plant-estrogens”, which sounds a bit scary.
 Who wants to ingest a foreign estrogen?
 But in reality, we ingest a lot of foreign estrogens (also called xenoestrogens).